Ferlab-Ste-Justine/terraform-null-kubernetes-installation/README.md

 Furthermore, a configuration file for kubectl and a kubectl binary with the appropriate version will be downloaded in the bastion.

+# Versions

+This module uses of the following versions of underlying components:
+- Kubespray: v2.14.2
+- Kubernetes: v1.19.0
+- Cert-Manager: v1.0.4

 # Input Variables

 The module takes the following input variables: